Contents

 The COVID pandemic served posed trying times which also impacted the healthcare credentialing market.
 While there were job losses across the globe, the number of uninsured people did not increase.
 However, there have been fluctuations in the enrolment trends.
 For instance, Medicaid enrolment went up when employer-sponsored plans recorded declines.
 Enrolment in Medicaid and the Children’s Health Insurance Program reached 83.2 million members in June 2021.

-10. Dos and Don’ts of medical credentialing
+13. Dos and Don’ts of Medical Credentialing

 Integration of automated healthcare credentialing software may be associated with errors if not done correctly.
 Here we have provided a list of do’s and don’ts so that you can implement the technology with ease.